pkp/pkp-docs/quicksubmit/index.md

 ---
 isBookIndex: true
 ---
-# Title
+# Using QuickSubmit for Back Issues (OJS 3.x)

+This guide provides tips and guidance for users attemp

 - [English](en/)

-Paste brief introduction to guide